-Xbrane’s work on sustainability goes hand in hand with Xbrane’s vision and business concept to develop and manufacture cost-efficient biosimilars of hard-to-manufacture medicines and make these treatments available to more patients with medical needs at a lower cost.
+Xbrane’s work on sustainability goes hand in hand with Xbrane’s vision and business concept to develop and manufacture cost-effective biosimilars of hard-to-manufacture pharmaceuticals and make these treatments available to more patients with medical needs at a lower cost.
 This is the heart of our business and Xbrane’s most important contribution to a sustainable future.

-Xbrane’s vision and business concept is to create added value for patients and other stakeholders and improve access to effective and high-quality medicines.
+Xbrane’s vision and business concept is to create added value for patients and other stakeholders and improve access to effective and high-quality pharmaceuticals.
 This vision is the company’s main contribution to a more sustainable world, and a direct contribution to the UN’s global sustainability goals.
 It is also important for Xbrane that this does not happen at the expense of mankind or the planet.
-Xbrane wants to be a positive force in society that contributes to a sustainable future.
-Xbrane is in the construction phase of robust sustainability work and in 2020 worked to lay the foundations and produce a target.
-Through a materiality analysis and further risk analysis around the identified focus areas, a target has been developed to drive the work in 2021.
+Xbrane wants to be a positive force in society and contribute to a sustainable future.
+Xbrane is in the construction phase of robust sustainability efforts and in 2020 worked on laying the foundations and producing a target.
+Through a materiality analysis and further risk analysis around the identified focus areas, a target has been developed to drive work in 2021.
 It is important for Xbrane that sustainability is fully integrated with the business and the organization, and that activities and goals are followed up as part of business management.

 Xbrane’s four focus areas for sustainability issues